cal-overflow/site/src/content/home/blog-preview.md

 **Blog**
 <divider style="width: 33%;" />

 My blog is where I post about my experiences as a software engineer.
-This consists of the struggle and learning I underwent while working on the projects you'll find in my portfolio or while taking a course at Iowa State University.
+This consists of the struggle and learning I underwent while working on the projects you'll find in my portfolio or while taking a course at College.

 <nuxt-link to="/blog" class="text-primary-light dark:text-primary-dark underline hover:no-underline transition">
   View my blog